 The commitment, compassion and resilience of the housing team in dealing with homeless families is second to none, but our options are limited.
 We’re working hard to find better temporary accommodation, but often the only option is to place families in bed and breakfasts outside the district.
 From a financial perspective (and we can’t avoid taking this into account) B&B accommodation is expensive, placing huge pressures on our budget, but from a personal perspective it can’t be right to uproot a family with local ties and kids at the local school to accommodation outside the district, often many miles away.

-I’d like to believe the work we are doing to improve the situation for homeless families will have an immediate and positive effect, but I am only too well aware of the increasing numbers of people turning-up at reception asking for help, and the bigger picture message from government that problems of affordability and homelessness are likely to persist for many years to come.
+I’d like to believe the work we are doing to improve the situation for homeless families and homelessness in general, will have an immediate and positive effect, but I am only too well aware of the increasing numbers of people turning-up at reception asking for help, and the bigger picture message from government that problems of affordability and homelessness are likely to persist for many years to come.

 I hope everyone has a great summer holiday.